Towns and villages

 Bakewell

-Bakewell is most famous for its Bakewell pudding, a recipe alleged to have come about by mistake and not to be confused with a Bakewell tart.
+Bakewell is famous for its Bakewell pudding, a recipe alleged to have come about by mistake, and not to be confused with a Bakewell tart!
 It’s a busy market town largely made up of independent retailers.

 There is a thriving general and livestock market every Monday when the town gets very busy.
 You’ll need to park at the agricultural centre which is a short walk away from the town centre.
-Additionally, on the last Saturday of every month, there is a farmers market which is a great place to source local Peak District produce.
+Additionally, on the last Saturday of every month, there is a farmers market, a great place to source local Peak District produce.

 Buxton